Map showing New Zealand in the Pacific

 New Zealand has no native livestock, but a wide range of species and breeds have been imported – most until recent decades were of British origin.
 Farming is New Zealand's primary industry, and farm products are exported world-wide.

-Our rare livestock comprises principally older breeds that are now out of favour commercially, plus unique re-domesticated breeds that evolved in New Zealand from animals which became feral in the early farming period.
+Our rare livestock comprises principally older breeds that are now out of favour commercially, plus unique re-domesticated breeds that evolved in New Zealand from animals which became feral in the early farming period, both in mainland New Zealand and in outlying islands.